JHSRobo/corews/docs/setup.md

 ## Setting up an ROV
 * Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
-* Flash a micro-sd card reader with Ubuntu Server 22.04 LTS (64-bit).
+* Flash a micro-sd card with Ubuntu Server 22.04 LTS (64-bit).
   * Listed under the "Other general-purpose OS" category.
   * Use the following settings (all others can remain default):
     * Enable SSH with password authentication.